Why we're here.

 Forget Snow White.
 Forget Sleeping Beauty.
 The most beautiful princess in the world who ever lived was Princess Barbie.

 My comic horror fairy tale, "Princess Barbie and the Troll Baby" will appear in this free anthology by Black Hare Press.
-Purchase details will be shared, as they become available.
+See link below:

 This news was first announced here in 2020, while the pandemic was in full bloom and before other projects and priorities bumped it to the wayside.
 The original contract had long since elapsed before BHP finally returned its attention to the series in the Fall of 2022.
 If there are no cancellations and the momentum continues, my works are expected to appear in 12 of the 30 total books planned for this series.